top of page

 Out On Her Own

 After graduating high school, Donna embarked on an adventurous new chapter by moving to Salt Lake City.
-With her keyboards left behind, she worked on signing and playing guitar.
-Donna found work with two concert promoters and at a popular pizza place where she auditioned to sing and play.
-Her time with the promoters allowed her to mingle with iconic bands like Heart, Boston, Jethro Tull, Rick Derringer, and other renowned acts passing through Salt Lake City.
+With her keyboards left at home, she worked on signing and playing guitar.
+Donna found work with two concert promoters JC McNeil and United Concerts and Rocky Mountain Music and also at Geppetto's, a popular pizza place.
+While working with the promoters she mingled with iconic bands like Heart, Boston, Jethro Tull, Rick Derringer, and other renowned acts that passed through Salt Lake City.

-One memorable night at the Terrace Ballroom, while working for JC McNeil and United Concerts, Donna spotted a guy with an Irish afro lying on an Anvil road case, covered with an organ quilt.
-She playfully shook his Converse high-tops and asked if he was alive.
-This was her serendipitous introduction to her future husband, Richard Williams, guitarist with the band KANSAS.
+One memorable night at the Terrace Ballroom, while working for United Concerts, Donna noticed a guy with a ginger Irish afro who was lying on an Anvil road case, covered with an organ quilt.
+She playfully shook his Converse high-tops and asked if he was dead or alive.
+This was her serendipitous introduction to future husband, Richard Williams, guitarist with the band KANSAS.

-With her classical music background, Donna had always admired their music, especially after discovering the album "Masque" and then mastering "Song for America" on the piano.
-Following a long-distance romance with Rich while he was on tour, he flew her to NYC to attend the Platinum Party for "Leftoverture," hosted by Don Kirshner and CBS Records.
-Their love culminated in marriage in Utah on June 8th, coincidentally the anniversary of an infamous tornado that had struck his hometown of Topeka, Kansas, in 1966.
+With her classical music background, Donna had always admired their music.
+A martial arts friend had introduced her to the album "Masque" and from there she bought the "Song for America" album and learned the title track on piano.
+A long-distance romance began with Rich while he was on tour.
+When "Leftoverture" went platinum he invited her to NYC to attend a party hosted by Don Kirshner and CBS Records.
+Their love culminated in marriage in Utah on June 8th, which Rich had joked was also coincidentally the anniversary of an infamous tornado that had struck his hometown of Topeka, Kansas, in 1966.

 KANSAS Platinum Party